visit-dav/visit/src/doc/cli_manual/functions.rst

 atts : STARTING_VALUE
-    A RenderingAttributes object that contains the rendering attributes thatwe want to make VisIt use.
+    A RenderingAttributes object that contains the rendering attributes that we want to make VisIt use.

 return type : CLI_return_t
     The SetRenderingAttributes function returns 1 on success and 0 on failure.